 If one side of a trial wishes to submit scientific evidence that is not yet generally accepted within the scientific community, it often happens that the court orders a mini-trial to be held in order to determine the validity of the scientific theory on which the evidence is based.
 As an example, DNA evidence had to go through many mini-trials before it became generally accepted as valid evidence at trail.

 In the future, we may see more mini-trials as more types of forensic evidence are introduced in court.
 As another example, many scientists are currently working on using functional Magnetic Resonance Imaging (fMRI) as a new type of lie detection machine (this works by imaging, in real time, the flow of blood around the brain).
 If, during a mini-trial, a judge can be convinced that a new, as-of-yet unproven, type of scientific evidence should be introduced at trial, then the judge will allow it to be presented.

 Believe it or not, there are ways to challenge scientific and forensic evidence, such as attacking the chain of custody of blood samples or the improper calibration of a radar gun.
 Many criminal defense attorneys specialize in scientific and forensic evidence and can call on expert witnesses in your defense.
-See what options are available to you by contacting a local defense attorney today for a free legal evaluation.
+See what options are available to you by contacting a local defense attorney today.